Marketing on Social Media Platforms & Measuring Success

 • Understand the various types of metrics and how to measure them.

-The first step in measuring social media marketing performance is deciding on the sort of data you want to collect.
-Thereafter you should select a platform on which to obtain such.
+The first step in measuring social media marketing performance is deciding on the data you want to collect.
+After that, you should select a platform on which to obtain such.
 You’ll want to consider both qualitative and quantitative metrics.
 Qualitative measures include impressions, reach, brand lift, and share of voice.
-Quantitative measures include likes/followers gained or lost, as well as engagement per post/video/photo (e.g., comments).
-A good way of determining which measurements are most useful for your business is by seeing what competitors are already collecting.
-In addition, you can note what other companies similar in size are doing with regard to their own campaigns (for example: if Microsoft has 5 million followers on Twitter then maybe you should have at least half of that number).
+Quantitative measures include likes/followers gained or lost and engagement per post/video/photo (e.g., comments).
+An excellent way to determine which measurements benefit your business is by seeing what competitors collect.
+In addition, you can note what other companies similar in size are doing about their campaigns (for example, if Microsoft has 5 million followers on Twitter, then maybe you should have at least half of that number).

 Pinpoint your audience